stackabletech/kafka-operator/README.md

 ## Other Operators

-These are the Operators currently part of the Stackable Data Platform, many of which use the Secret Operator.
+These are the Operators currently part of the Stackable Data Platform:

 - [Apache Airflow Operator](https://github.com/stackabletech/airflow-operator)
 - [Apache Druid Operator](https://github.com/stackabletech/druid-operator)